WHAT IS TRANSCRANIAL MaGNETIC STIMULATION?

 Speak to your provider if you are interested or call 414-810-4844 to schedule an assessment for these services.

-Transcranial Magnetic Stimulation or (Transcranial Magnetic Stimulation) is a noninvasive procedure that uses magnetic fields to stimulate nerve cells in the brain.
+Transcranial Magnetic Stimulation or (TMS) is a noninvasive procedure that uses magnetic fields to stimulate nerve cells in the brain.

 Our innovative leading-edge Transcranial Magnetic Stimulation treatment is FDA approved for Major Depression.